zenml-io/zenml/docs/book/stack_components/integrations.md

 for all the MLOps tooling and infrastructure you require for ML in production and ZenML aims to bring it all together under one roof.

-For example we currently support [Airflow](https://airflow.apache.org/) and [Kubeflow](https://www.kubeflow.org/) as third-party orchestrators for your ML pipeline code.
+For example, we currently support [Airflow](https://airflow.apache.org/) and [Kubeflow](https://www.kubeflow.org/) as third-party orchestrators for your ML pipeline code.
 Experiment trackers like [MLflow Tracking](https://www.mlflow.org/docs/latest/tracking.html) and [Weights & Biases](https://wandb.ai/site) can easily be added to your ZenML pipeline.
-And you can seamlessly transition from a local [MLflow Deployement](https://www.mlflow.org/docs/latest/python_api/mlflow.deployments.html) to a deployed model on Kubernetes using [Seldon Core](https://www.seldon.io/).
+And you can seamlessly transition from a local [MLflow deployment](https://www.mlflow.org/docs/latest/python_api/mlflow.deployments.html) to a deployed model on Kubernetes using [Seldon Core](https://www.seldon.io/).

 All of this allows you to write your code now and add the right tool for the job as soon as the need arises.